mobiloudsupport/smart-banner/README.md

     - Display options: On load or when user scrolls up/down
     - Android and iOS links
 -  Button Link applies automatically depending on user agent: If Android, it uses the provided android link if iOS, uses the provided ios link.
--  getMobileOs method available: its a function that can be called to get the current browser OS, useful for triggering external functions'.
+-  deviceData method available: its a function that can be called to get the current browser OS, useful for triggering external functions'.
 It returns a string containing "android" | "ios" | "windows"
 - Fallback App Icon option --> If the provided icon link is invalid / or image can not be displayed, an icon is generated using the App Name Param and Button colors
 - Default options set (if not texts, images or colors provided, it shows placeholder info, useful for catching errors or for testing while implementing the banner)
 - Banner can be used as a module or used directly in an html / script tag